LUWIZ

 Open each section with a direct answer

 The first sentence of each H2 must answer the implicit question in the heading.
-Claude reuses these openings as ready-to-cite answers.
+Claude reuses these openers as ready-to-cite answers.

-This is the optimal length for a citable block: long enough to be complete, short enough to be extracted as is.
-Break up paragraphs that run too long.
+That's the optimal length for a citable block: enough to be complete, short enough to be extracted as-is.
+Split paragraphs that overflow.

 Structured markup is a strong signal for generated answers and AI Overviews.
 It helps Claude identify your question-answer pairs as citable units.